premnathcs/ecs-monitor/README.md

 ****
 ### Deployment ###

 There are several different applications used for deploying the web application depending on the environment.
 For local development often Jetty is used, or sometimes Tomcat.
 For our Continuous Integration Server Tomcat is used.
-For Production and QA TuxWeb uses WebSphere.